 – Delicate mineral interfaces in stony-iron meteorites

 Meteorites—especially chondrites and achondrites—can be friable (easily crumbled).
-The steady, smooth motion of a diamond wire loop transmits far less vibration than a reciprocating saw or abrasive wheel.
+The steady, smooth motion of an endless diamond wire transmits far less vibration than a reciprocating saw or abrasive wheel.
 This reduces the risk of:

 – Fracturing along pre-existing cracks